 Following Labor’s victory at the 2014 state election, it was an honour for James to be sworn in as Deputy Premier and Minister for Education in the Andrews Labor Government.
 In 2016, James also became the Minister for Emergency Services.

 He is happily married to his wife Meagan and they are raising their two daughters, Sophie and Emma and a son, Joshua in the foothills of the Dandenong Ranges.
-Outside of politics and his family, James’ passions include reading, movies, gardening, taking care of his adopted greyhound, Sara, and passionately supporting the Hawthorn Football Club, Melbourne Victory, Melbourne Vixens and his local football teams.
+Outside of politics and his family, James’ passions include reading, movies, gardening, taking care of his adopted greyhound, Sara, and border collie, Murphy, passionately supporting the Hawthorn Football Club, Melbourne Victory, Melbourne Vixens and his local football teams.